SystemsApproach/ops/preface.rst

 a perfectly good job of it.

-The answer, we believe, is that the cloud is becoming ubiquitous in another way, as distributed applications increasing run not just in large, central datacenters but at the edge.
+The answer, we believe, is that the cloud is becoming ubiquitous in another way, as distributed applications increasingly run not just in large, central datacenters but at the edge.
 As applications are disaggregated, the cloud is expanding from hundreds of datacenters to tens of thousands of enterprises.
 And while it is clear that the commodity